KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit also has a ``SystemKeyboard`` component that can be used to create keyboards that mimic the native iOS keyboard.
 It can be customized and styled to great extent.

-[KeyboardKit Pro][Pro] adds an **EmojiKeyboard** to the system keyboard and unlocks powerful system keyboard previews when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks pro features for the system keyboard.
 Information about Pro features can be found at the end of this article.